Save Energy This Summer

 - Use your dishwasher.
 It requires more water to hand-wash dishes than it takes to wash them in the dishwasher.
 So save time and energy by letting your dishwasher do its job, and try to resist the urge to pre-rinse dishes before loading them.

 - Streamline your showers.
-You probably already know to save water by taking showers instead of baths.
+You probably already know to save water at home by taking showers instead of baths.
 But by taking a few extra steps, you can achieve even greater efficiency.
 Start by limiting your showers to 5 minutes, and lower the temperature on your water heater to 120 degrees.
 One of this biggest steps you can take is installing a low-flow showerhead, which can reduce your water bill by 25-60% percent.

 - Find and fix hidden leaks.
 The average household’s leaks waste over 10,000 gallons of water every year, or the amount of water needed to wash 270 loads of laundry!
 To check for leaks, turn off all water-using appliances and faucets, then take a look at your water meter.
 If the flow-indicator arrow or the dials on your meter are still turning, then you have a leak.
 Contact your plumber to locate and fix it.